star-bird/k3s/README.md

 The name of the bitwarden secret in the collection which contains the node token.

+##### controlplane_api_ip

+The IP address to connect to the controlplane on.
+By default, this will be the singleton host IP.
+Set this if you've done something special, for example taken additional steps to provide a LoadBalancer for the cluster control plane API.

+##### controlplane_api_port

+Similar to the above, it's the port for the controlplane connection.
+By default this is 6443; change it if needed (i.e. your LoadBalancer is translating ports)

 ##### controlplane_argocd_enabled

 Enables ArgoCD to be installed via helm after the first controlplane node is brought online.